ahungry/cl-protobufs/cl-protobufs.rst

   proto:protobuf                                                [Class]

 The class the represents a Protobufs schema, i.e., one .proto file.
 It has slots for the name, options, enums, messages and services.
+The name is equal to the name of the .proto file, without the file type.

 ::